maxcal/Twigpress/readme.md

-This license applies only to Twigpress - See the lib/Twig folder for Twig licences and authors.
+This license applies only to Twigpress - See the lib/Twig folder for Twig license and authors.

     (c) Max Calabrese (max.calabrese@ymail.com)